This page has links to texts of topics suitable for hams to present on the air as-is, to help train each other

 That's because you're listening for a smooth, trained voice who's used to talking on ham radio.

-The person on the other end might sound frantic, high-pitched, and hyperventilated.
-It'll
+The person on the other end might actually sound frantic, high-pitched, and hyperventilated.

 Second, the other person might not have ever heard of a call sign, let alone have a license.

-It'll be up to you to ask the other person a lot of questions, to help keep him focused, to
+It'll be up to you to ask the other person a few questions, to help keep him focused, to keep

-keep him talking to you as long as you could, until help arrives, if it does.
-Ask what his or
+him talking to you as long as you could, until help arrives, if it does.
+Ask what his or her

-her name is, call him by his name every chance you get.
-People feel more calm and at home
+name is, call him by his name every chance you get.
+A person tends to feel more calm and

 Third, find out about his environment, whether he's in a safe place.
 How about others nearby,